tonywied17/audio-normalization/README.md

 3. **Parallel Processing**: The tool supports parallel processing, allowing multiple files to be processed simultaneously.
 This significantly speeds up the normalization and boosting process when dealing with large batches of files.
 4. **Logging**: Detailed logs of the operations are maintained in the `logs/` directory, including FFmpeg command outputs for troubleshooting.
 5. **Configuration**: Default settings such as target loudness levels and audio codecs can be adjusted in the `config.json` file.
+6. **Auto-FFmpeg Setup (Windows/Scoop)**: If FFmpeg is not detected, the interactive menu offers a guided setup flow that installs Scoop (if needed) and then installs FFmpeg, simplifying the installation process for Windows users.

 ### Configuration via config.json